-- 4.1.1 The council is responsible for processing and determining planning applications within the borough.
+4.1.1 The Council is responsible for processing and determining planning applications within the Borough.
 It is at the planning application stage where specific, detailed decisions are made about the use of land or a building.
-Applications are considered against national and local policies as well as expert advice, provided internally and externally, which guide whether individual planning applications are approved or refused. - 4.1.2 The council understands that local residents want to have their say about planning applications that may affect their property or community, and to be assured that their views will be considered in the decision-making process.
-All stages of the planning application process from registration onwards can be followed on the council's planning website. - 4.1.3 Once a planning application has been formally submitted, the council is responsible for carrying out appropriate consultation.
+Applications are considered against national and local policies as well as expert advice, provided internally and externally, which guide whether individual planning applications are approved or refused.

+4.1.2 The Council understands that local residents want to have their say about planning applications that may affect their property or community, and to be assured that their views will be considered in the decision-making process.
+All stages of the planning application process from registration onwards can be followed on our Comment on a planning application webpage.

+4.1.3 Once a planning application has been formally submitted, the Council is responsible for carrying out appropriate consultation.